 $45.95 (Criminal Justice Section) ABA Members, Log in now to receive this discount!

-About the eBook Version of Winning the Acquittal
+About Winning the Acquittal

 Criminal defense lawyers recognize they cannot gauge the pain, panic or despair their clients feel may at trial.
 So they try to guide clients through the alien and unfriendly process of a case by telling it to them straight and giving them choices.
 It is, after all, the lawyer's job to explore what the best possible resolution of the case is.
 The best plea, for instance, or whether to testify or remain silent.
 And then to present the advice to the client.
 The challenge is to neither understate nor overstate the risks.
 Because while the defense counsel will go home at night, the client may risk going to jail.
 And so the lawyer's job is to fight, aggressively and tirelessly, for the client.